aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     Test-AzDnsAvailability -DomainNameLabel <custom-label> -Location '<location>'
     ```

-    >**Note**: Replace the `<custom-label>` placeholder with a valid DNS name that is likely to be globlly unique.
+    >**Note**: Replace the `<custom-label>` placeholder with a valid DNS name that is likely to be globally unique.
 Replace the `<location>` placeholder with the name of the region into which you want to deploy the Azure VM that will host the Active Directory domain controller you will use in this lab.

     >**Note**: To identify Azure regions where you can provision Azure VMs, refer to [**https://azure.microsoft.com/en-us/regions/offers/**](https://azure.microsoft.com/en-us/regions/offers/)